phil-bradley/spring-todo/README.md

 For the web based UI, a generic error page is shown when one of these is thrown.
 In the case of the ReST API, the HTTP status will indicate the error that has occurred.

 ## Building and execution
+The project is implemented is Java and requries Java 15+ along with the maven build system.
+Maven will automatically retrieve any dependencies.
 The project can be built with a simple `mvn install` command.
 This results in a self contained executable jar that includes all dependencies.
 To run the application, use the command

 java -jar springtodo.jar